haagahelia/ohke-teknologiat/07_azure/README.md

 https://github.com/haagahelia/app-deployment-demo

 The demo application contains two HTTP endpoints and runs on top of [Express](https://expressjs.com/).
 You can check the contents of index.js [here](https://github.com/haagahelia/app-deployment-demo/blob/master/index.js).

+In short, the server root `/` will return a list of events from Helsinki Open API and the `/health` path will return a JSON object describing the status of the application.

 ## Demo 1: Azure as a cloud provider